autowarefoundation/autoware-documentation/docs/contributing/index.md

 ### Pull requests

-You can directly submit a pull request if it is small like the following:
+You can submit a pull request directly (without opening an issue) if it is small like the following:

 - Update a small part of documents.
 - Fix spelling mistakes.